Joint Living Trust Template, Free Download 2026

 You want both spouses to serve as co-trustees during your lifetimes, with a named successor trustee who takes over management if both spouses become incapacitated or after both have passed away.

-What Should a Joint Living Trust Include?
+What Should a Joint Revocable Trust Include?

 Trust Name and Grantor Information